-You’ll need to complete around 60 credit hours, or roughly 20 courses, to earn an associate degree with Boise State.
-Much of your coursework will fulfill general education and Boise State’s Foundations program requirements, which will include math, arts, English composition, social science and humanities courses.
-After completing general education courses, you’ll fulfill major concentration requirements or take electives in your preferred area of study.
+Students will need to complete around 60 credit hours, or roughly 20 courses, to earn an associate degree with Boise State.
+Much of the coursework will fulfill general education and Boise State’s Foundations program requirements, which will include math, arts, English composition, social science and humanities courses.
+After completing general education courses, students will fulfill major concentration requirements or take electives in their preferred area of study.

 Some college level courses contain mature and sensitive content.
 These courses may include class discussions that might be uncomfortable for certain students.